gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 however, there are some operation effects that may not be complete at the time libfabric provides the last interaction with them.
-Here we refer to these not-yet-complete effects as _dangling stores_, since they are basically remote memory stores whose state of finality isn't known.
+Here we refer to these not-yet-complete effects as _dangling stores_, since they are basically remote memory stores whose visibility state isn't known.

 The comm layer uses the libfabric messaging (SEND/RECV) interface for Active Messages (AMs).
 It defines a number of AM types, but there are